geoffmcl/utf8-test/README.md

-# UTF8 TEST Project 20171102
+# UTF8 TEST Project 20190912 - 20171102

+Just some C/C++ scraps, written, or scraped from various sources, with an aim to understand, experiment with utf-8... a variable width character encoding capable of encoding all 1,112,064 valid code points in Unicode using one to four 8-bit bytes... all test, experimental, WIP, ...

-Found a header only utf8 cpp source at https://sourceforge.net/projects/utfcpp/, and this small project generates a utf8-test app using that header source.
+Like, found a header only utf8 cpp source at https://sourceforge.net/projects/utfcpp/, and this small project generates a utf8-test app using that header source.

+Others listed below...

 ### Prerequisites: